rerun-io/rerun/examples/python/live_depth_sensor/README.md

 </picture>

-A minimal example of streaming frames live from an intel realsense depth sensor.
+A minimal example of streaming frames live from an Intel RealSense depth sensor.

 NOTE: this example currently runs forever and will eventually exhaust your system memory.
 It is advised you run an independent rerun viewer with a memory